antoniusmisfit/shoebox-linux/README.md

 ```
 If all goes well, you should have a "shoebox_linux_live.iso" file created in the current directory, ready to be burned to CD/USB or testing as a virtual machine.
 ## Testing the build
 To test out your build of Shoebox Linux, run the qemu.sh script.
+When the login prompt appears, enter "root" and press Enter.
+You will then be logged into the root account and a shell prompt will appear, ready for your commands.
 ## Cleaning up
 If you want to clean the work area before recompiling Shoebox Linux, simply run the clean.sh script in a terminal as root:
 ```